amgs/redirect/README.md

 ## How it works

-The service is build with FastAPI and uses MongoDB to store the data.
+The service is built in Python with [FastAPI](https://fastapi.tiangolo.com/) and uses [MongoDB](https://www.mongodb.com/) to store the data.
 The service has three endpoints:

 - `/`: Redirects the user to the URL provided in the `url` parameter and logs the click in the database.
   - Parameter `project`: The name of the project you are working on.